Trump in 'good spirits'; Mueller findings could be released Sunday

 "The Attorney General’s offer to provide the Committees with a summary of the report's conclusions is insufficient," wrote Pelosi.
 "Congress requires the full report and the underlying documents so that the Committees can proceed with their independent work, including oversight and legislating to address any issues the Mueller report may raise."

-The House recently voted unanimously that the full Mueller report be released to the public, with four GOP members voting "present."
+The House recently voted unanimously that the full Mueller report be released to the public.

 House Republicans held their own conference call Friday night to discuss the Mueller report being completed, NBC News learned from two sources who were on the call.
 All GOP leaders and ranking members from committees were among those on the call.
 Sources said that there was optimism from members about the news regarding no additional indictments, but they were also proceeding with caution and a "let's wait and see" mentality.